jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 fit_dmn = dmn.fit(diamonds_df)
 ```

-The [`fit()`](frankenfit.Transform.fit) method returns an instance of `FitTransform`,
+The [`fit()`](frankenfit.Transform.fit) method returns an instance of
-which encapsulates the **state** that was learned on the fitting data, and which may be
+[`FitTransform`](frankenfit.FitTransform), which encapsulates the **state** that was
-**applied** to a dataset by calling its `apply()` method.
+learned on the fitting data, and which may be **applied** to a dataset by calling its
+`apply()` method.

 ```{code-cell} ipython3
 fit_dmn.apply(diamonds_df).head()
 ```

 In the case of [`DeMean`](frankenfit.dataframe.DeMean), the state consists of the means
 of the columns observed in the fitting data.
+When applied, it subtracts these means from
-Of course, other Transforms will have
+the corresponding columns of the apply data, returning the result.
+Of course, other
-totally different kinds of state (e.g., the state of a fit
+Transforms will have totally different kinds of state (e.g., the state of a fit
 [`Winsorize`](frankenfit.dataframe.Winsorize) Transform is the values of the outlier
 quantiles observed in the fitting data), and some Transforms may have no state at all
-(for example `ImputeConstant` replaces missing values with a constant that is
+(for example [`ImputeConstant`](frankenfit.dataframe.ImputeConstant) replaces missing
-independent of any fitting data; see `StatelessTransform`).
+values with a constant that is independent of any fitting data; see [Stateless
+transforms](stateless-transforms)).

-One may query the the state of a `FitTransform` by calling its `state()` method.
-The
+One may query the the state of a `FitTransform` by calling its
-exact type and value of the state is an implementation detail of the Transform in
+[`state()`](frankenfit.FitTransform.state) method.
+The exact type and value of the state
-question, and in the case of `DeMean` we can see that its state is a pandas `Series` of
+is an implementation detail of the Transform in question, and in the case of `DeMean` we
-means, indexed by column name:
+can see that its state is a pandas `Series` of means, indexed by column name:

 ```{code-cell} ipython3
 fit_dmn.state()